Redocly/redocly-cli/docs/commands/index.md

 * [split](split.md)
 * [stats](stats.md)

-## How configuration impacts commands
-OpenAPI CLI comes with two default configuration files:

-`redocly.yaml`
-This is the primary config file.
-It defines all of the config options including the location of your files (for unbundling and bundling) and linting rules (for validation against the OpenAPI Specification).
-This file always needs to sit in your root directory (`openapi` by default unless you renamed it).
+OpenAPI CLI comes with one primary configuration file called `.redocly.yaml`.
+It defines all of the config options available to you, including the location of your files (for unbundling and bundling), and linting rules (for validation against the OpenAPI Specification).

-`redocly.lint-ignore.yaml`
-Gives you the ability to ignore specific linting messages.

-If OpenAPI CLI finds at least one config file in the root directory, it will use the options set in that file when executing commands.
+This file must always sit in your root directory (`openapi` by default unless you renamed it).
+If OpenAPI CLI finds `.redocly.yaml` in the root directory, it will use the options set in that file when executing commands.

 ::: success Tip
-If you want to reference a different config file during a command (and override `redocly.yaml`), use the `--config` option and provide the path to the file.
+If you want to use a different config file with a specific command (and override `.redocly.yaml`), use the `--config` option and provide the path to the file.
 :::